oidc-sweden/specifications/swedish-oidc-fed-challenges.md

 ![Merge Proposal](img/skip-merge.png)

-The `skip_subordinates` policy operator is indicated in the illustration by a black box labeled `Skip sub`.
+The `skip_subordinates` policy operator is indicated in the illustration by a black box labeled `Skip`.
 The Illustration shows how all metadata parameter policies are merged normally, except for those metadata parameter policies that encounter the `skip_subordinates` policy operator.
 When this policy operator is encountered,